Embarcadero/paserver-docker/README.md

 ./pull-run-production.sh securepass123
 ```

-To run the Docker Hub version of PAServer Docker for a debug/non-production environment use the `pull-run.sh` script
+To run the Docker Hub version of PAServer Docker for a debug/non-production environment use the `run.sh` script
 ```
 ./run.sh
 ```